Haivision/srt/docs/API/API-functions.md

-For a connecting socket this call is optional, but can be used to set up the outgoing port for communication as well as the local interface through which it should reach out to the remote endpoint, should that be by some reason necessary.
+For a connecting socket this call is optional, but can be used to set up the outgoing port for communication as well as the local interface through which it should reach out to the remote endpoint, should that be necessary.

-Whether binding is possible, it depends on some runtime conditions, in particular:
+Whether binding is possible depends on some runtime conditions, in particular:

 * No socket in the system has been bound to this port ("free binding"), or